OneEyedSi/dotNetDisplayHelper/README.md

 ## Functionality Provided by DisplayHelper

 ### Displaying Objects
-The DisplayHelper uses reflection to display the values of an object's properties.
+The DisplayHelper uses reflection to display the values of an object's properties and fields.
 It will recurse down through the object graph, displaying the values of sub-properties (properties of objects that are properties of other objects), sub-sub-properties, etc.

 To prevent endless recursion the DisplayHelper tracks how deep the recursion gets.
 It currently has a hard-coded maximum recursion depth of 5: If the same type of object appears on 5 different levels within the object graph the DisplayHelper will terminate its walk through the graph.
 In that case a message will be displayed to inform the user the DisplayHelper is terminating without having viewed the whole object graph, and the reason for the early termination.

 In addition to recursing down through an object's properties, the DisplayHelper can display the properties of lists or arrays of objects.

 The DisplayHelper will display messages if an object or property is null, or if a collection has no elements.

+Static properties and fields of an object are not displayed.
+This is because static members are not ordinarily accessible from an object; normally they are accessed from the class, not from an instance of that type.

 ### Displaying Exceptions
 The DisplayHelper will display the type of an exception and the exception message.
 It will recurse down through any inner exceptions, and inner-inner exceptions, etc, displaying the details of each.